-Option 4: Having your plan premium taken out of your monthly Social Security check
+Option 4: Having your Part D late enrollment penalty taken out of your monthly Social Security check

 Changing the way you pay your premium.
 If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change you premium Please contact Customer Service to assist with setting this up.
+To change your payment method, Call Customer Service for the premium withhold form.

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the 1st day of each month.
-If we have not received your premium payment by the 1st day of each month, we will send you a notice telling you that your plan membership will end if we do not receive your premium within 60.
+Your Part D late enrollment penalty is due in our office by the 1st day of each month.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st day of each month.
+If we have not received your payment by the 1st day of each month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within 60 days.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.